Everhart Park: History

-Dr. Isaiah Everhart donated the park to the borough in 1905.
+Dr. Isaiah Fawkes Everhart donated the park to the borough in 1905.
 As part of a beautification project due to destruction of the land, the gazebo was built in 1908.
 The following year, a pond was constructed and rare trees were planted.
-The pond was eventually drained in 1943 and wetlands were formed.
+The pond was drained in 1943 and wetlands were formed.
 In 1989, the Friends of Everhart Park was formed after a utility pipeline was proposed that would have eliminated nearly 20 ancient hardwood trees.